 Our series “Motherhood Hacks” shares inspiring stories about expressing love, improving connections, and psychological changes related to motherhood.
 This article explores the issue of mommy burnout and how to fix it.

-If you’re a mother, chances are you’re familiar with burnout, especially after spending a year living through a pandemic that has forced many moms to add teacher, therapist, short-order cook, and tech expert to the roles they already play.
+If you’re a mother, chances are you’re familiar with burnout, especially after spending a couple of years living through a pandemic that forced many moms to add teacher, therapist, short-order cook, and tech expert to the roles they already play.

 Mom-tested solutions to mommy burnout

 According to Caroline Larrieu Casias, LCSW, a therapist in Ashland, Oregon, women need to stop waiting to have the time to take care of themselves.
-“You will never have time if you don’t just do it,” says Caroline, who is a mom to a two-year-old son and has another on the way.
+“You will never have time if you don’t just do it,” says Casias, who is a mom to two children.
 “You have to let go of the myth.
 It felt really validating to admit that to myself.”